puzzlef/louvain-communities-dynamic/README.md

-Effect of iteratively adjusting tolerance of the Louvain algorithm for community detection.
+Comparing naive dynamic approaches of the Louvain algorithm for community detection.

 [Louvain] is an algorithm for **detecting communities in graphs**. *Community*